anna-cole/mybnb/README.md

 # Mybnb

 Mybnb is an American website operating an online marketplace for home stays.
 Users can search for properties, see and create property reviews, create and manage bookings.
+The app also features an integrated Google Map API.

 We hope you enjoy and we look forward to your contributions!